EmmanuelConrardy/EmmanuelConrardy.github.io/enhancing-leadership-skills-for-organizational-success/index.md

 ### Do Acknowledge and Validate

-> Evan: "It's understandable to feel upset when teamwork doesn't go as expected.
+> Evan: "It's understandable to feel upset when teamwork doesn't go as expected."

 > Evan: "We'll approach this as a team issue, not just pointing out problems but seeking solutions."